emmahetherington writes beauty articles about nail application and removal.

 - The tips and gel will be applied following the instructions for that system.
 There's no point in writing more as all systems are different.
 But all gels should be applied in layers.

-- When your fingers are put into the UV lamp it should not burn.
+- When your fingers are put into the UV lamp, it should not burn.
 If you get a flash of heat on your nails, the gel is too thick.
 The burning can damage your nail plate and the thick gel won't cure or bond properly meaning they will lift easily.
-Like I put above, gel should be applied in layers which helps each layer cure and bond properly.
+As I said above, gel should be applied in layers, which helps each layer cure and bond properly.

 - Nails will be hot to trot when all of this is done.
 Put on a little cuticle oil and you're out the door.

 - When it comes to infills or removal, no enhancements should be picked off.
 Doing this also takes a few layers of nail with it, leaving weak, damaged nails.

 Depending on the system, they should be filed off or soaked off.
 If filing them, you should be left with a very thin layer of gel on your nails.
 This is the safest way to remove the gel without removing or damaging your natural nails.